GMOD/abortable-promise-cache/README.md

     }
 })

-// cache.has('some key')
+// Make a cached request.
+The returned promise will abort with the given abort signal if
-// // ↳ true if it is in the cache and has not been aborted
+// there is not already a cached copy that has been resolved.
-// cache.hasGood('some key')
+// Fill requests will be signaled to abort if all the requests for them
-// // ↳ true if it is in the cache and has not been rejected for any reason (abort or other error)
+// so far have been aborted.

-// make a cached request. the returned promise will abort with the given abort signal if
+cache.get('some key', { ...anyStuff }, abortSignal)

-// there is not already a cached copy that has been resolved cache.get('some key', { ...anyStuff }, abortSignal)
+// deleting and clearing will abort any outstanding requests cache.delete('some key') cache.clear()
 ```

 ## API